-Data loss can occur due to many different circumstances.
+“Data loss can occur due to many different circumstances.
 Most commonly, there are either logical or physical failures.
 Common instances would either be user error, electrical, or physical damage.”

-What kind of data should you be concerned about?
+What data should you be protecting?

 Here are some common types of data that people seek to recover:

-- Family photos
+- Family photos.

-- Business records
+- Business records.

-- Home movies
+- Home movies.

-- Digital records of a person’s life
+- Digital records of a person’s life.

-How is the data lost?
+How is data lost?

 According to Jeremy Provchy, Operations Manager at Secure Data Inc., “Data loss can occur due to many different circumstances.
-Most commonly, there are either logical or physical failures.
+Most commonly, there are either logical or physical failures.”

 If your backup system fails, data recovery is the last resort.